How to Control Osteoporosis During Menopause

 Remember that the best ways to predict your future is to take a look at your family.

 - Diet.
 Is your diet balanced or rich in calcium?
-If not, it’s a good idea to include more dairy.
-This controls menopause during menopause.
+Increasing your calcium intake controls menopause during menopause.

 It doesn’t matter how old you are: bone problems can always appear and they’re never good.